lux563624348/WDL-HuBMAP-salmon-rnaseq/README.rst

 Overview
 --------

-The HuBMAP scRNA-seq pipeline is built on Salmon, Scanpy, and scVelo, and is implemented as a CWL workflow wrapping command-line tools encapsulated in Docker containers.
+The HuBMAP scRNA-seq pipeline is built on Salmon, Scanpy, and scVelo, and this is implemented as a WDL workflow wrapping command-line tools encapsulated in Docker containers.

 Requirements
 ------------

-Running the pipeline requires a CWL workflow execution engine and container runtime; we recommend Docker and the ``cwltool`` reference implementation.
+Running the pipeline requires a WDL workflow execution engine and container runtime; we recommend Docker and the ``miniwdl`` reference implementation.
-``cwltool`` is written in Python and can be installed into a sufficiently recent Python environment with ``pip install cwltool``.
+``miniwdl`` is written in Python and can be installed into a sufficiently recent Python environment with ``pip3 install miniwdl``.
 Afterward, clone this repository, check out a tag, and invoke the pipeline as::

-  cwltool pipeline.cwl --assay ASSAY --fastq_dir FASTQ_DIR --threads THREADS
+  miniwdl pipeline.wdl -i test.wdl.json

 At least 28GB memory is required for the Salmon quantification step; this memory usage is due to inclusion of the entire GRCh38 reference genome as